YTread Logo

 the world in 2050 the real future of earth full documentary hd

-Right now, the world has close to a billion cars, and we could double the number of cars in the planet by
+Right now, the world has about a billion cars and we could double the number of cars on the planet by

 2050

-ly increase the amount of fuel they consume and that's going to have a big footprint in terms of our resource demand to move all those vehicles. we are extracting the carbon that has been stored underground and burning it in our cars and putting all that carbon dioxide into the atmosphere if we don't reduce that we could have changes in the climate that we could never recover from there are a number of forecasts for what kind from transport economics we could move to a vision is that we will use more and more liquid fuels other owners will use more and more electricity and at the moment a greater part of the industrial activity is focused on liquid biofuels what happens with a fuel is that it is truly unmatched in terms of weight, how much power is in a gallon of fuel and even if batteries develop as some proponents hope they do, we're not going to see batteries powering big trucks and we're certainly not going to see an electrified truck airplane we are going to need transportation fuels for those that will directly replace the petroleum-based fuels we are using today this has caused people to look for a wide range of other alternatives to petroleum in their tank commercial production of ethanol as a fuel Started in Brazil in 1975.
+.
+So , if we double the number of vehicles, we actually increase the amount of fuel they consume and that will have a big footprint in terms of our demand for resources to move all those vehicles.
+We are extracting carbon that has been stored underground and burning it in our cars and putting all that carbon dioxide into the atmosphere.
+If we don't reduce it, we could have changes in the climate that we can never recover from.
+There are a number of forecasts. about what kind of transport economy we could move towards one vision is that we will use more and more liquid fuels, another the owners will use more and more electricity and at the moment a greater part of the industrial activity is focused on liquid biofuels, what happens with a fuel is its truly incomparable in terms of weight, how much energy is in a gallon of fuel and even if batteries are developed as some of their proponents hope they will be developed, we will not see batteries running in large trucks and we certainly will not see an electrified vehicle . airplane we are going to need transportation fuels that directly replace the petroleum-based fuels we use today, this has driven people to look for a wide range of other alternatives to the oil in their tank, the commercial production of ethanol as a fuel .

 the world in 2050 the real future of earth full documentary hd